 Did you know that Florida has Peacock Bass?
 The exotic peacock bass is one of the most magical species to catch in South Florida.
 South Florida is the only destination that has these exotic species.
 When traveling to this destination, explore what an outdoor adventure can provide you.
-You will get the chance to explore the backwater and freshwater systems of urban Miami, FL, and we are sure it will amaze you.
+You will get to explore urban Miami, FL’s backwater and freshwater systems, and we are sure it will amaze you.

 As you traverse through the long stretches of canals, enjoy the views and the abundance of nature present.
 Your main goal might be catching a Florida peacock bass, but you will always get much more.
 Every fishing adventure and experience is unique and can be tailored to your needs.
 When our local experts give you a call the evening before your trip, make sure to discuss any interests and needs.

 When you are blessed to spend most of your time on the water, you key in on all the tactics to put fish in the boat.
 The gentle words and instructions from your Florida peacock bass fishing guides will help provide you with a fishing adventure you surely won’t forget.

 Introduction to the Florida Peacock Bass:

 As many travelers and visitors know, South Florida is a destination to immerse themselves in a tropical environment.
 Beautiful warm weather all year round creates an ecosystem that supports various species.
 As time passed, this ecosystem started to bolster and flourish with exotic species, including the Oscars, Midas Cichlids, and Spotted Tilapia.
 This resulted in rapid growth and overpopulation of exotic species in our freshwater systems here in South Florida.